 (2 at large.
-Meets Biweekly).
-This committee will look at potential changes to the university calendar including, but not limited to, the alignment of breaks with local schools as well as the creation of an attendance policy that can excuse students for days of religious observance.
+Meets bi-weekly.)
+Look at potential changes to the university calendar including, but not limited to, the alignment of breaks with local schools as well as the creation of an attendance policy that can excuse students for days of religious observance.
+University Committee.

 (3 at-large.
-Meets every other Tuesday at 4pm in OM 340 for about an hour.)
-The Academic Coordinating Commission will have jurisdiction over all matters relating to the University's academic programs such as curriculum, teaching load, and the general university catalog.
+Meets twice a month.)
+Oversees all matters relating to the University's academic programs such as curriculum, teaching load, and the University catalog.
+University Committee.

 (6 undergrad and 6 grad students.
 Meets for appeals approx. 8-12 hours per year.)
-The Academic Honesty Board is established to hear and decide on cases initiated by students involving academic dishonesty cases.
+Hears and decides on cases initiated by students involving academic dishonesty cases.
 These are cases where the instructor feels that a student has claimed others’ work, achievements, or arguments as their own.
+University Committee.

 (1 at-large.
 Approx. 3 hours a quarter.)
-The Bookstore Advisory Group will review and discuss store policies, services, and operations.
-This committee also will make suggestions regarding effective marketing and promotional messages that emphasize the benefits of the store as a campus resource and revenue source for student programs.
+Reviews and discusses store policies, services, and operations.
+Make suggestions regarding effective marketing to emphasize the benefits of the store as a campus resource and revenue source for student programs.
+University Committee.

 (2 students at-large.
-Meets every other Thursday at 4pm in OM340 for an hour and a half.)
-The Committee on Undergraduate Education advises the Academic Coordinating Commission on all curriculum matters related to General Education.
+Meets twice a month for an hour and a half.)
+Advises the Academic Coordinating Commission on all curriculum matters related to General Education.
+University Committee.

 (1 at-large.
 Meets 4 times a year.)
-The Community Transportation Advisory Group serves as advisors to the WTA Board and staff through representation of the interests of the community.
-This committee provides advice on public transportation services planning and coordination, according to the terms and requirements of WTA.
+Provides advice on public transportation services planning and coordination, according to the terms and requirements of WTA.
+University Committee.

 (1 at-large.
 Meets 3-4 times a year.)
-In support of the university's continued commitment and efforts, the committee serves to improve accessibility by advising Western on disability matters; making recommendations in regard to policy, procedures, capital projects and programs; and addressing other disability-related issues that may arise.
+Serves to improve accessibility by advising Western on disability matters by making recommendations regarding policy, procedures, capital projects and programs, and other disability-related issues that may arise.
+University Committee.

 (1 at-large.
 Meets to decide recipient.)
-The award is intended to recognize individuals, departments, organizations or community members who have distinguished themselves in efforts that have enhanced diversity and multicultural understanding at WWU.
-The committee, comprised of faculty, staff and students, will screen all nominations and make a recommendation to the President in spring quarter.
+Recognizes individuals, departments, organizations, or community members who have distinguished themselves in efforts that have enhanced diversity and multicultural understanding at Western.
+University Committee.

 (1 at-large.
 Meets for 6 hours per quarter.)
-The Emergency Management Committee develops and updates the university's response plan within the framework set up by the Emergency Response Plan, the Emergency Operations Plan and with direction provided by the President and Vice Presidents.
-This committee establishes working groups to develop and update specific response guidelines.
-This committee reviews each working group's output and recommend materials to the university president.
-They report to the university president.
+The Emergency Management Committee develops and updates the university's response plan.
+Establishes working groups to develop and update specific response guidelines.
+University Committee.

 (1 undergrad & 1 graduate student at-large, affiliated with WCE, FC, CBE, CFPA or Huxley.
 Meets spring quarter to choose recipient.)
-The Excellence in Teaching Award Committee reviews the nominations and designates two faculty members to receive this annual teaching award.
-Nominations are solicited from alumni, students and faculty members.
+Reviews the nominations and designate two faculty members to receive this annual teaching award.
+Nominations are solicited from alumni, students, and faculty members.
+University Committee.

 (3 graduate students.
 Meets 5-7 times a quarter for 1 hour.)
-The Graduate Council will have jurisdiction over all graduate school curricula and degree programs; which includes the approval of all graduate program courses and the standards for awarding of all graduate degrees granted by WWU.
-This committee reports to the Academic Coordinating Commission.
+Oversees all graduate school curricula and degree programs, including approval of all graduate program courses and the standards for awarding of all graduate degrees granted by Western.
+University Committee.

 (2 Students at-large.
 Meets winter and spring quarter.)
 This committee looks at the Institutionalized Master plan (IMP) and creates goals regarding parking and alternative transportation at WWU.
 It then makes recommendations regarding affirmation with Parking and Transportation components of the IMP and develops options for implementation phasing plans and pricing concepts.

 (1 on-campus student, 1 off-campus student.
 Meets biweekly.)
-Advises the Vice President for Business and Financial Affairs on parking issues that include current challenges and future needs to provide sufficient, sustainable and accessible parking for faculty, staff, students and visitors while balancing those needs with alternative transportation goals.
+Advises on parking issues including current challenges and future needs to provide sufficient, sustainable and accessible parking for faculty, staff, students and visitors while balancing those needs with alternative transportation goals.
+University Committee.

 (4 at-large.
 Meets 1-2 times a month.)
-The Parking Appeals Board is established to hear and decide on cases involving alleged violations of Western’s Parking Regulations.
+Hears and decides on cases involving alleged violations of Western’s Parking Regulations.
+University Committee.

 (2 at-large, affiliated Human/Social Sciences and Science/Technology.
 Meets to decide awardees.)
-This committee reviews the nominations and designates two faculty members to receive this annual teaching award.
+To review the nominations and designate two faculty members to receive this annual teaching award.
+University Committee.

 (2 at-large.
 Meets at least twice a quarter.)
-Works with and advises Admissions at Western Washington University, and makes recommendations to the University about recruitment, admissions, and support of students, with an expected outcome of increases in the proportion of highly talented students from across the cultural spectrum enrolled at WWU.
+Makes recommendations to the University about recruitment, admissions, and support of students, with an expected outcome of increases in the proportion of highly talented students from across the cultural spectrum enrolled at WWU.
+University Committee.

 (8 students, designated by area.
-Meets weekly winter and spring quarter.)
-The Services and Activities Fee Committee will evaluate existing and proposed programs and program priorities each year, propose the level of services and activities (S & A) fees assessed upon Western students, and propose the distribution of S & A fees among student activities and programs.
-The committee will submit its budget recommendations and program priorities to the Board of Trustees for approval.
+Meets weekly spring quarter.)
+Evaluates existing and proposed programs and program priorities each year, propose the level of services and activities (S & A) fees assessed upon Western students, and propose the distribution of S & A fees among student activities and programs.
+University Committee.

 (6 undergrad and 6 grad students.
 Meets for appeals approx. 8-12 hours per year.)
-The Student Academic Grievance Board is established to hear and decide on cases initiated by students involving academic grievances in curricula, unfair conduct, etc. These grievances do not allow witness testimony.
+Hears and decides on cases initiated by students involving academic grievances in curricula, unfair conduct, etc. University Committee.

-(2 at-large.
+(3 at-large.
 Meets twice a quarter for 2 hours.)
-The Student Publications Council functions as the policy-making board of each authorized student publication.
-It sets general policies including name, objective frequency, and method of publication.
-This specifically excludes daily editorial and operational decisions as to the conduct of each publication.
+Policy-making board of each authorized student publication.
+Specifically excluding daily editorial and operational decisions as to the conduct of each publication.
+University Committee.

 (3 at-large, one a grad student.
 Meets every 5 years to examine the code.)
-The Student Rights and Responsibilities Committee will evaluate the University's disciplinary code and policies which concern student rights and responsibilities.
-This committee may recommend changes in policy concerning student rights and responsibilities.
+Evaluates and may recommend changes to the University's disciplinary code and policies which concern student rights and responsibilities.
+University Committee.

 (3 students currently enrolled in an education program; one must be a grad student.
 Meets bi-weekly for 2 hours.)
-The Teacher Curricula and Certification Council will have jurisdiction over teacher education curricula, teacher certification programs, and professional preparation programs proposed by certification consortia in which the university participates.
-This committee works to provide interaction among the units of Western engaged in teacher preparation.
-They report to the ACC.
+Oversees teacher education curricula, teacher certification programs, and professional preparation programs proposed by certification consortia in which the university participates.
+University Committee.

 (6 at-large students.
 Meets for training and appeals approx. 8-10 hours a year.)
-The University Judicial Appeals Board will review the hearing and sanctions of the University Judicial Officer in the event that a student appeals an action taken against him/her.
-The appeal process is set to determine specific points and not simply to provide a second hearing for the case.
+Review the hearing and sanctions of the University Judicial Officer in the event that a student appeals an action taken against him/her.
+University Committee.

-(1 at-large students.
-Meets every other Wednesday at 4pm in OM340 for 90 min.)
-The University Planning and Resource Council works in coordination with the Faculty Senate.
-Is responsible for the formation of policy in all aspects of university planning, the review (on an annual basis) of the Roles and Missions Statement for Western, and to recommend institutional goals and objectives for implementation.
-Reports to the Faculty Senate.
+(No students at large but students may submit proposals to this committee.)
+In coordination with the Faculty Senate, is responsible for the formation of policy in all aspects of university planning, the review (on an annual basis) of the Roles and Missions Statement for Western, and to recommend institutional goals and objectives for implementation.
+University Committee.